bhattlab/absolute-abundance-16s/README.md

     pip install openpyxl
     pip install jupyterlab

 Note: Most versions of packages should work.
 For a list of specific package versions used during testing, refer to ```requirements_pinned.txt```.
+Tested on Linux Ubuntu 20.04.

 ## Examples

+Typical run time: less than 10 seconds.

 ### qPCR
 <a name="qpcr-examples"></a>